Darren Waller Player Prop Bets for NFL Week 6 | Las Vegas vs. Denver 10/17/2021

 - With seven targets in the red zone this season, Waller has been on the receiving end of 28.0% of his team's 25 red zone pass attempts.

-- The Raiders have thrown the football in 62.9% of their plays from scrimmage this year while staying on the ground 37.1% of the time.
+- The Raiders have called a pass in 62.9% of their plays from scrimmage this year while running the ball 37.1% of the time.
 This offensive attack ranks 19th in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Waller's matchup with the Broncos.